ghc-proposals/ghc-proposals/proposals/new-proposal.rst

 The field ``name`` is required, the rest are optional.
 All fields are lists; multiple names define aliases (just like ``GeneralizedNewtypeDeriving`` and ``GeneralisedNewtypeDeriving`` is valid.)

-When the user specifies `{-# LANGUAGE InspectionTesting #-}, and the currently visible packages specify exactly one ``custom-extension`` with that name, then this then this has the obvious effects of enabling the given langauge extensions, flags, and treating the given ``imports`` just like the implicit prelude.
+When the user specifies ``{-# LANGUAGE InspectionTesting #-}``, and the currently visible packages specify exactly one ``custom-extension`` with that name, then this has the obvious effect of enabling the given language extensions, flags, and treating the given ``imports`` just like the implicit prelude.

 Effect and Interactions
 -----------------------
 * If the custom language extension is used together with conflicting language declarations, e.g::

     {-# LANGUAGE InspectionTesting, NoTemplateHaskell #-}

   then they are toggled in order.
 In this example, ``NoTemplateHaskell`` is in effect.